Sunday, March 10, 2013

 Maybe this gets to me because the rest of the game is so true to the Greek mythology source material.
 Remember the story about the giant ants that lived in the volcano from your mythology class?
 Or who could forget Homer's classic epic about the bipedal rhinoceros wearing boxing gloves and a yellow speedo?

-Yeah....Like I said....this game is weird.
+Yeah....Like I said, this game is weird.

 But you know what?
-It's NOT bad.
+It's not bad.
 I still say it's an odd pack in.
 I get that they needed a pack in, and that they needed it to be by Sega, and that Alex Kidd in the Enchanted Castle wouldn't have fit the image they wanted to create, but Golden Axe seems like it would have been a much better choice.
 Then again maybe that was the whole idea.
 Golden Axe is a more popular title, and more traditional, and everyone was going to buy it.
 Making it the pack in might have lost them money at the time.
 But I'm just guessing.

 You have to give Altered Beast a fair chance - it has to grow on you.
 You have to embrace its quirkiness, its oddity, and its homoerotic imagery.
-You have to learn to appreciate the feeling of satisfaction from knocking a zombie's head clean off his shoulders, and laugh at the bad voice synthesizing, and most of all you have to learn to appreciate the game play.
+You have to learn to appreciate the feeling of satisfaction from knocking a zombie's head clean off his shoulders, and laugh at the voice synthesizing, and most of all you have to learn to appreciate the game play.

-Because the game play is possibly the weirdest part.
+The game play is possibly the weirdest part.
 I don't know quite how to categorize Altered Beast.
-Its a side scroller.
+It is a side scroller.
 I can establish that much.
-The screen scrolls like a shmup which forces you to take actions quickly.
-Its not really a platformer, there isn't all that much jumping.
-Its not designed like a beat em up either, at least not as I qualify them.....It's just an odd little game.
-Still it did grow on me.
-But recently; not so much as a kid.
-This is one my uncle had and I remembered playing it a few times but it was never a favorite.
+The screen scrolls like a shooter which forces you to take actions quickly.
+It is not really a platformer, there isn't all that much jumping.
+It is not designed like a beat em up either, at least not as I qualify them.
+It's just an odd little game.
+Still, it did grow on me.
+Recently, however, not so much as a kid.
+This is one my uncle had and I remember playing it a few times but it was never a favorite.
 I'm learning a new appreciation for it only now.

 It can be challenging at first if only for the somewhat strange controls that aren't bad just not entirely typical.
 Altered Beast allows you to ease into higher difficulties smoothly but you have to know how.
 The options menu is not immediately obvious.